1990 Reynard 90D F3000/Holden

-The car is fitted with its Holden powerplant, a 3800cc Buick V6 (approx. 400 h.p.), mounted to a Reynard transverse 5-speed gearbox with Hewland FT200 internals.
+The Reynard is currently fitted with its Holden powerplant, a 3800 cc Buick V6 (approx. 400 h.p.), mounted to a Reynard transverse 5-speed gearbox with Hewland FT200 internals.
 The engine has approximately one hour on it and the gearbox 2-3 hours of run time.
 The chassis has modern pushrod/wishbone suspension, Koni coil-over dampers, AP 4-piston brakes, and 6-into-1 exhaust.

 The Reynard is currently wearing a Ferrari F1 livery reminiscent of its bigger F1 brother.
 However, the car had a yellow Shell livery with a Scuderia Veloce Racing Team logo when imported from Australia.
 The yellow Shell livery can be seen in the gallery below.
 The specific F3000 and Holden history of 90D-005 is currently unknown.
 However, it is believed the car ran with Shell livery while in the Formula Holden series in Australia.

-You can watch a video of the Reynard running HERE.
-It is currently located in Indianapolis, Indiana.
+You can see a video of the Reynard running below.
+The car is currently located in Indianapolis, Indiana.
 The Reynard will come with 1 spare set of wheels, approximately 22 sets of FT200 gear ratios, and miscellaneous small parts.